Internship in Professional Psychology

 These are the profession-wide competencies that transcend theoretical orientations, are essential to all activities of professional psychologists and are directly related to the quality of psychological services.
 We believe that individuals can be educated and trained to develop these competencies and these competencies can be assessed.
 Therefore, trainee growth and development is assessed on these domains.

 Interns from all six tracks take part in didactic seminars.
-Separate tracks have their own seminars.
-As a group, all 15 interns meet weekly for internship seminar.
-Topics are selected to be appropriate for interns in all six tracks and cover issues with regard to assessment, treatment, ethics, professionalism, and multi-cultural issues.
+As a group, all 16 interns meet weekly for internship seminar.
+Topics are selected to be appropriate for interns in all six tracks and cover a broad variety of issues with regard to assessment, treatment, ethics, professionalism and multi-cultural issues.
+In addition, separate tracks have their own seminars focused on that track’s specialty area.

 The Nationwide Children's Hospital internship in professional psychology provides six tracks of emphasis.
 Below are links to learn more about each track: